 The subject of batteries could take up many pages.
 All we have room for here is a basic overview of batteries commonly used with photovoltaic power systems.
 These are nearly all various variations of Lead-Acid batteries.
 For a very brief discussion on the advantages and disadvantages of these and other types of batteries, such as NiCad, NiFe (Nickel-Iron), etc. go to our Batteries for Deep Cycle Applications page.
 These are sometimes referred to as "deep discharge" or "deep cell" batteries.
 The correct term is deep cycle.

-This is a very long page, so you may want to download it and print or read it off-line - A printable version of this page is available in Adobe PDF format without the website graphics for downloading and printing: Battery\FAQ.pdf.
-Most of the charts have small images for faster downloading.
-To see the full size picture, just click on the small one (Large images not available in the PDF version).
+A printable version of this page will be available in Adobe PDF format when we finish updating this page for downloading and printing: Most of the charts have small images for faster downloading.
+To see the full size picture, just click on the small one.

 Battery History